 is an Australian-New Zealand (Ngāti Hine) author.

-Her first novel, Lupa, is due to be released in the near future.
+Her first novel, Lupa, will be released in 2026.